17 Clear Signs Your Company Is 'Quiet Firing' You

 Sometimes, it becomes uncomfortably apparent that your company no longer values your contributions.
 In the old days, this might have led to an overt termination.

-Today, employers use another, more subtle method to part with their workers.
-It is known as "quiet firing."
+Today, employers use another, more subtle method of terminating their workers: "quiet firing."

-Pay attention to these signs that your company is stealthily pushing you out the door and start looking for a new job to help you move beyond living paycheck to paycheck.
+Pay attention to these signs that your company is stealthily pushing you out the door, and start looking for a new job that will help you move beyond living paycheck to paycheck.

 You're subject to remote work limitations